zeh/app-application-logger/README.md

 The project is a Visual Studio 2013 project.
 It's a single form project, so it should be fairly simple to change, customize and recompile.

-This project is licensed under the [WTFPL](http://en.wikipedia.org/wiki/WTFPL) license.
+The application is freeware.
+The source code is licensed under the [MIT](LICENSE.MD) license.